General Hurricane Information

 - Florida law requires all mobile homes to be anchored.
 Ensure that tie-downs are secure, especially on older mobile homes or ones that have been moved.

-If you live on a barrier island or in a low-lying area, you will need to be prepared to evacuate in the event of a hurricane or strong tropical storm.
+If you live on a barrier island (all of the City of Cape Canaveral is on a barrier island) or in a low-lying area, you will need to be prepared to evacuate in the event of a hurricane or strong tropical storm.

 Am I on a Barrier Island?